neondatabase/website/content/docs/manage/api-keys.md

 To revoke an API key:

-1. Click your account in the bottom left corner of the Neon Console and select **Account**.
+1. Click your account in the bottom left corner of the Neon Console and select **Profile**.
 2. Select **Developer Settings** to see a list of API keys.
 3. To revoke a key, click **Revoke**.
 The key is immediately revoked.
 Any request that uses the key now fails.